ManmathX/PCOS/README.md

 # PCOS Early-Detection & Guidance App
 > ⚕️ **Medical Disclaimer**: This app does not diagnose.
-It supports early awareness and doctor consultation.
+It supports early awareness and doctor consultation

 A production-ready React application for PCOS risk detection with dual roles (User & Doctor), explainable AI-assisted guidance, and comprehensive health tracking.